barsv/ivan-pascal-xkb/README.md

     *   Group number switchers.(TODO: translate from Russian)
 *   Why national language input doesn't work?(TODO: translate from Russian)
     *   What to do with 'incorrect' applications?(TODO: translate from Russian)
-*   XKB related utilites.(TODO: translate from Russian)
+*   XKB related utilities.
+(TODO: translate from Russian)

 # How to configure XKB.